5AUL-R/OpenHand/README.md

 The main issue is that the current 'tendon rails' are far too bulky and could interfere with the function of the hand considerably.

 After watching a youtube video on a similar project, I've decided to experiment with the use of metal wire in construction of the hand and as a possible hinge mechanism.
 I think for the redesign I will use a layered type design.
+So instead of whole discrete parts for the different functional sections of the hand I will design the sections of the hand out of multiple parts stacked on top of each other - in layers.